-If you are to choose this route, I would highly recommend Fancy Feast Cat Food.
-I am a sucker for user reviews and I also like to buy online, (with Amazon Prime it just makes sense.)
+If you are to choose this route, I would highly recommend Muse Chicken and Gravy.
+I am a sucker for user reviews and I also like to buy online, the discounts you can get are unbelievable.

-I have been buying this and other flavoured Fancy Feasts for our Bobby for over 6 months now.
+I have been buying this for our Bobby for over 6 months now.
 He loves the stuff.
-Check out the chicken flavor on Amazon.com.
+Check out the chicken flavored goodness here.